datalad-handbook/book/docs/basics/101-130-yodaproject.rst

       $ datalad create iris_data

-   and subsequently got the data from a publicly available `GitHub Gist <https://gist.github.com/netj/8836201>`_, a code snippet or other short standalone information (more on Gists `here <https://docs.github.com/en/github/writing-on-github/editing-and-sharing-content-with-gists/creating-gists#about-gists>`__), with a
-   :command:`datalad download-url` command:
+   and subsequently got the data from a publicly available `GitHub Gist <https://gist.github.com/netj/8836201>`_, a code snippet, or other short standalone information with a :command:`datalad download-url` command:

     .. runrecord:: _examples/DL-101-130-102